 What is a trustee?

-A trust is a person chosen by the settlor to manage the assets in the trust.
+A trustee is a person chosen by the settlor to manage the assets in the trust.
 Thus, the trustee will be authorized to invest and spend trust assets.
 Most importantly, the trustee will be responsible for distributing the trust assets in the manner and to the persons specified in the trust document.
 A trustee must therefore possess a reasonable amount of intelligence.
 The trustee must also possess an understanding of the types of assets that are given to the trust and the laws that apply to the transfer of such assets.
 The trustee must manage the assets to ensure that their value is not inadvertently reduced or that assets are lost to the trust.
 All these duties require an understanding of financial matters and, if possible, the law of decedent’s estates.

 The trustee’s tasks

 Depending upon the type of trust involved, the trustee may be responsible for a variety of tasks that may include gathering and taking possession of assets given to the trust, valuing assets, inventorying assets, investing assets, managing assets, liquidating assets, communicating with the beneficiaries, providing regular accounting to the beneficiaries, making the distributions required by the trust document, and complying with all other terms contained in the trust document, while at the same time balancing all these tasks within the confines of the rules contained in state law.